Oppositional Defiant Disorder (ODD)

 How Common is Oppositional Defiant Disorder?

 Research studies suggest that oppositional defiant disorder affects 2-11% of children.
-This variation is due to underdiagnosis or misdiagnosis of ODD as conduct disorder (CD).
-Moreover, ODD is rarely diagnosed in older children or adolescents because symptoms of ODD might get misunderstood as typical teenage behaviour.
+This variation is due to underdiagnosis or misdiagnosis as conduct disorder (CD).
+Moreover, it is rarely diagnosed in older children or adolescents because symptoms of ODD might get misunderstood as typical teenage behaviour.
 However, it’s important to note that the prevalence of ODD declines with increasing age.

-Children and teenagers diagnosed with the following mental health conditions are more prone to development of Oppositional Defiant Disorder (ODD):
+Children and teenagers diagnosed with the following mental health conditions are more prone to development of Oppositional Defiant Disorder:

 Additionally, research studies indicate individuals who have experienced ODD have a 92.4% chance of meeting the criteria for at least one of the disorders outlined in DSM-IV.
 It includes disorders related to mood (45.8%), anxiety (62.3%), impulse control (68.2%), and substance use (47.2%).